-Dentists can help you take care of your oral health by cleaning, educating and other treatments.
+Dentists can help you take care of your oral health by cleaning, educating, and other treatments.
 Apart from these, they can help to improve your aesthetics or appearance.

-Cosmetic dentistry places the importance on appearance, though function will have to be considered as well.
+Cosmetic dentistry places importance on appearance, though function will have to be considered as well.
 Cosmetic dentistry usually encompasses dental treatment for non-health reasons, taking into account the individual patient’s preferences.

 One aspect of cosmetic dentistry is orthodontic treatment, also commonly known as braces.
 This can help to straighten crooked teeth while improving their functionality.
-If you would like to have orthodontic treatment but prefer to have a less obvious appliance, you can choose between the ceramic braces or Invisalign options.
+If you would like to have orthodontic treatment but prefer to have a less obvious appliance, you can choose between ceramic braces or Invisalign options.
 Orthodontics is a more conservative option to fix a cosmetic issue and is a long standing cornerstone of cosmetic dentistry.
 Patients feel increased confidence after teeth straightening treatment as it has improved aesthetics as well as function.
 It can also allow for easier and thorough brushing and flossing.

 Teeth whitening is another common cosmetic procedure.
 There are two types of teeth whitening treatment – in-chair whitening and take-home whitening.
 For in-chair whitening, there will be instant results but it is more expensive.
 For take-home whitening, the results appear gradually.
 However, teeth whitening may not result in a bright white smile in severe discolouration cases.
-There are other limitations such as whitened teeth may not match the shade or colour of existing fillings or crowns or bridges.
+There are other limitations such as whitened teeth may not match the shade or colour of existing fillings, crowns or bridges.
 Smoking stains the teeth and the whitening effect may not last as long.